olehag/PowershellADInteractScripts/README.md

 # AD scripts

-Varying AD scripts i've written.
+Different scripts to interact with AD i've written. and stolen.